smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 where ZEPTOVM_OP_EXPRUNOP_EX is a 1-byte opcode, UNOP is similar to that of in EXPRUNOP instruction, POP-FLAG-AND-EXPR-OFFSET is an Encoded-Signed-Int<max=2> field, which acts as a substrate for POP-FLAG bitfield (occupies bit [0]), and EXPR-OFFSET bitfield (occupies bits [1..]), and OPTIONAL-IMMEDIATE-OPERAND is a half-float field, present only if EXPR-OFFSET is zero (see also below).
 EXPR-OFFSET specifies expression index which is used by EXPRUNOP_EX instruction, as follows: zero value means that the operand is an immediate operand, positie values of EXPR-OFFSET mean "values from top of the expression stack", so '1' means 'topmost value on the stack'; negative values mean 'values from beginning of the stack', so that '-1' means expr_stack[0], '-2' means expr_stack[1] and so on (negative values of EXPR-OFFSET can be used, for example, to simulate global variables).
 POP-FLAG specifies whether the slot specified by EXPR-OFFSET is removed from the expression stack after the calculation is performed (if it is not topmost value which is popped, it causes collapsing the stack as necessary).
 Accordingly, **\| EXPRUNOP_EX \| UNOP \| POP-FLAG=1, EXPR-OFFSET=1 \|** is equivalent to **\| EXPRUNOP \| UNOP \|**.
 If EXPR-OFFSET points beyond the current size of expression stack, this will cause a ZEPTOVM_EXPRSTACKINVALIDOFFSET exception.
 If POP-FLAG is 1 and popping would lead to the modification of "frozen" part of the expression stack (see description of "frozen" stack in the context of PARALLEL instruction), it will cause a ZEPTOVM_EXPRSTACKFROZENVIOLATION exception.
 If POP-FLAG is 1 and EXPR-OFFSET is zero (which would mean 'pop immediate operand'), it is ZEPTOVM_INVALIDPARAMETER exception.

-EXPRUNOP_EX instruction is similar to EXPRUNOP instruction, but allows to use wider range of operands (with popping from the stack being optional).
+EXPRUNOP_EX instruction is similar to EXPRUNOP instruction, but allows to use wider range of the operand (with popping from the stack being optional).

 **\| ZEPTOVM_OP_EXPRUNOP_EX2 \| UNOP \| POP-FLAG-AND-EXPR-OFFSET \| OPTIONAL-IMMEDIATE-OPERAND \| PUSH-FLAG-AND-PUSH-EXPR-OFFSET \|**